Requirements

 BFA freshman and sophomore years

-Students beginning the program must complete a seven-course studio core curriculum during their first two years.
+Students beginning the program must complete a three-course studio core curriculum during their first year.

 • 2-D Foundations

 This intensive curriculum establishes a base for the design practices and principles for all visual art expression.
-At the end of the fourth semester, students who have earned a minimum 3.25 grade point average in their studio and design courses will be accepted as candidates for the B.F.A. degree.
+At the end of the fourth semester, students who have earned a minimum 3.25 grade point average in their design and studio courses will be accepted as candidates for the BFA degree.
 Students who do not qualify are eligible for the B.A. degree.

 By the beginning of junior year, BFA candidates must have completed the majority of the program's core requirements while maintaining the minimum grade point average of 3.25 in all art department courses.
 Each semester, the entire studio and design faculty reviews all BFA students' work, and thesis directors share the feedback with their advisees.